cjohnston1158/canonical/00_Host_System_Prep/README.md

 # Part 0 -- Host System Preparation

 #### Review checklist of prerequisites:
-  1. You have a fresh install of Ubuntu Server 18.04 LTS on a machine with no critical data or services on it
+  1. You have a fresh install of Fedora 30 on a machine with no critical data or services on it
   2. You are familiar with and able to ssh between machines
-  3. You have an ssh key pair, and uploaded the public key to your [Launchpad](https://launchpad.net/) (RECOMMENDED), or [Github](https://github.com/) account
+  3. You have an ssh key pair, and uploaded the public key to your [Launchpad](https://launchpad.net/) or [Github](https://github.com/) account
-  4. Run all prep commands as root
+  4. Run commands as root
   5. Recommended: Follow these guides using ssh to copy/paste commands as you read along

 #### 01. Create CCIO Mini-Stack Profile